MDeLuise/plant-it/online-resources/documentation/docs/server-installation.md

 SMTP_START_TTL=
 ```

-### Integration with Trefle Service
+### Integration with Trefle Service [NOT WORKING ANYMORE]
 !!! warning end "Trefle Service Inactivity"

-    The Trefle service, which Plant-it relies on for plant data, appears to be inactive.
-There have been no updates to their database, and [their repository](https://github.com/treflehq/trefle-api) shows no recent activity, with several open issues dating back years.
+    The Trefle service, which Plant-it relied on for plant data, appears to be inactive.
+There have been no updates to their database, and their repository shows no recent activity, with several open issues dating back years.
+While the dataset was accessible until recently, it is no longer available.

-    I am currently exploring the best way to move forward.
-My initial plan is to create a new project that will start by incorporating all the information from the Trefle database.
-Over time, this new service will be expanded with additional information as requested by users, such as "Hardiness Zone."
+    I am currently exploring the best way to move forward and working on a replacement for this service, as mentioned in [issue #218](https://github.com/MDeLuise/plant-it/issues/218).

-    Due to the expiration of the Trefle service's SSL certificate, users need to set the `TREFLE_SSL_VERIFICATION` property to `false` (default value) in order to bypass SSL verification.
-This is a temporary fix to address the issue until we can complete the transition to the new service.
+    As a temporary solution, the Flora Codex service has replaced the Trefle service.
+However, it lacks some features such as:

+      •	Plant care information
+      •	Synonyms

+    Additionally, it has fewer plants compared to Trefle.

+    This is a temporary patch that will be resolved in the near future.

+### Integration with FloraCodex
-To enhance your application with plant search capabilities, you can integrate with the Trefle service.
-Trefle provides a comprehensive API for searching and retrieving plant information.
-Follow the steps below to configure and use the Trefle service in your project:
+To enhance your application with plant search capabilities, you can integrate with the FloraCodex service.
+FloraCodex provides a comprehensive API for searching and retrieving plant information.
+Follow the steps below to configure and use the FloraCodex service in your project:

-1. **Create an Account on Trefle:**
+1. **Create an Account on FloraCodex:**
-   - Visit the [Trefle website](https://trefle.io/) and sign up for an account.
+   - Visit the [FloraCodex website](https://floracodex.com/) and sign up for an account.
    - Follow the registration process to verify your account.

 2. **Retrieve the API Key:**
-   - Once your account is set up, log in to your Trefle account.
+   - Once your account is set up, log in to your FloraCodex account.
    - Navigate to the API section to generate or retrieve your API key.
-This key is necessary for authenticating your requests to the Trefle API.
+This key is necessary for authenticating your requests to the FloraCodex API.

 3. **Configure the API Key:**
    - Open the `server.env` file in your project.
-   - Add the following lines to the file, replacing `YOUR_TREFLE_API_KEY` with the actual API key you obtained from Trefle:
+   - Add the following line to the file, replacing `YOUR_FLORACODEX_API_KEY` with the actual API key you obtained from FloraCodex: `FLORACODEX_KEY=YOUR_FLORACODEX_API_KEY`

-     ```sh
-     TREFLE_KEY=YOUR_TREFLE_API_KEY
-     TREFLE_SSL_VERIFICATION=false
-     ```

 4. **Save and Restart Your Server:**
    - Save the changes made to the `server.env` file.
    - Restart your server to apply the new configuration.

-By following these steps, you enable your application to use the Trefle service for searching and retrieving information about existing plants.
+By following these steps, you enable your application to use the FloraCodex service for searching and retrieving information about existing plants.
 Ensure that your API key is kept secure and not exposed publicly to avoid unauthorized access.

 ## Change ports binding
 ### Backend